ggerganov/llama.cpp/examples/server/README.md

     *Options:*

     `prompt`: Provide the prompt for this completion as a string or as an array of strings or numbers representing tokens.
-Internally, the prompt is compared to the previous completion, and it detects if a part has already been evaluated, and the remaining part will be evaluate.
-If the prompt is a string, or an array with the first element given as a string, a `bos` token is inserted in the front like main.cpp does.
+Internally, the prompt is compared to the previous completion and only the "unseen" suffix is evaluated.
+If the prompt is a string or an array with the first element given as a string, a `bos` token is inserted in the front like `main` does.

     `temperature`: Adjust the randomness of the generated text (default: 0.8).